Dagur language: Consonants

+Writing system

 Grammar

 Dagur has a pronominal system that distinguishes between first person plural inclusive /bed/ and exclusive /baː/ and, even more archaic, it distinguishes between third person singular /iːn/ and plural /aːn/.
 While the phoneme /t͡ʃ/ (< *t͡ʃʰ) has been retained, the second person singular pronoun has become /ʃiː/ nevertheless, resembling a more thorough sound change in Khorchin Mongolian.
 The second person plural is retained as /taː/.
 The genitive and accusative have fused in some variants, becoming –ji, and the ablative may assume the form of the instrumental case.
 The old comitative has been lost, while the innovated comitative is the same as in Mongolian.
 In addition, several other cases have been innovated that are not shared by Mongolian, including a new allative, -maji.

 Dagur has a fairly simple tense-aspect system consisting of the nonpast markers -/bəi/ and (marginally) -/n/ and the past forms -/sən/ and (marginally) /la/ and the non-finite imperfective marker -/d͡ʒa/-.
 These may be inflected for person.
 The attributive particle forms are limited to –/ɡʷ/ (< Written Mongolian -γ-a) for imperfective aspect and future tense, -sən (< -γsan) for perfective aspect, -/ɡat͡ʃ/ (< -gči) for habituality (instead of -daγ which used to fulfil this function) and -/mar/ for potential and probable actions.
 It has acquired a highly complex converbal system containing several innovations.
 Notably, -mar which is a participle in Mongolian serves as a converb as well.